-Some cases against U.S. cigarette manufacturers and manufacturers of smokeless tobacco products are scheduled for trial during the remainder of 2005 and beyond.
-Lorillard is a defendant in one case scheduled for trial during the remainder of 2005.
+Some cases against U.S. cigarette manufacturers and manufacturers of smokeless tobacco products are scheduled for trial during 2006 and beyond.
+Lorillard is not a defendant in any of the cases scheduled for trial through the end of the first quarter of 2006.
 The Company is not a defendant in any of the cases scheduled for trial.
 The trial dates are subject to change.